turbo9team/turbo9/README.md

 ## Key Features
 * **Executes a Superset of the  Motorola 6809 Instruction Set**
-  - Compatiable with existing Comp
+  - Compatible with existing Comp

 * Pipelined micro-architecture
   - Instruction prefetch stage